 |OS||Android 9.0 Pie, EMUI 9.0|

 Curious to discover what else will the Mate 20 Pro offer?
-Do you want to see a triple camera like on the P20 Pro?
+What do you think of the triple camera setup?